-- R950.6 A firm shall not assume a management responsibility related to the subject matter or subject matter information of an assurance engagement provided by the firm.
-If the firm assumes a management responsibility as part of any other service provided to the assurance client, the firm shall ensure that the responsibility is not related to the subject matter or subject matter information of the assurance engagement provided by the firm. - 950.6 A1 Management responsibilities involve controlling, leading and directing an entity, including making decisions regarding the acquisition, deployment and control of human, financial, technological, physical and intangible resources. - 950.6 A2 Providing a non-assurance service to an assurance client creates self-review and self-interest threats if the firm assumes a management responsibility when performing the service.
-In relation to providing a service related to the subject matter or subject matter information of an assurance engagement provided by the firm, assuming a management responsibility also creates a familiarity threat and might create an advocacy threat because the firm becomes too closely aligned with the views and interests of management. - 950.6 A3 Determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of professional judgement.
-Examples of activities that would be considered a management responsibility include: - Setting policies and strategic direction. - Hiring or dismissing employees. - Directing and taking responsibility for the actions of employees in relation to the employees' work for the entity. - Authorising transactions. - Controlling or managing bank accounts or investments. - Deciding which recommendations of the firm or other third parties to implement. - Reporting to those charged with governance on behalf of management.
+- R900.13 A firm shall not assume a management responsibility related to the underlying subject matter and, in an attestation engagement, the subject matter information of an assurance engagement provided by the firm.
+If the firm assumes a management responsibility as part of any other service provided to the assurance client, the firm shall ensure that the responsibility is not related to the underlying subject matter and, in an attestation engagement, the subject matter information of the assurance engagement provided by the firm. - Management responsibilities involve controlling, leading and directing an entity, including making decisions regarding the acquisition, deployment and control of human, financial, technological, physical and intangible resources. - When a firm assumes a management responsibility related to the underlying subject matter and, in an attestation engagement, the subject matter information of an assurance engagement, self-review, self-interest and familiarity threats are created.
+Assuming a management responsibility might create an advocacy threat because the firm becomes too closely aligned with the views and interests of management. - 900.13 A3 Determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of professional judgment.
+Examples of activities that would be considered a management responsibility include: - Setting policies and strategic direction. - · Hiring or dismissing employees. - Directing and taking responsibility for the actions of employees in relation to the employees' work for the entity. - Authorising transactions. - Controlling or managing bank accounts or investments. - Deciding which recommendations of the firm or other third parties to implement.

-- Taking responsibility for designing, implementing, monitoring and maintaining internal control. - 950.6 A4 Providing advice and recommendations to assist the management of an assurance client in discharging its responsibilities is not assuming a management responsibility.
-(Ref: Paras.
-R950.6 to 950.6 A3). - R950.7 To avoid assuming a management responsibility when providing non-assurance services to an assurance client that are related to the subject matter or subject matter information of the assurance engagement, the firm shall be satisfied that client management makes all related judgements and decisions that are the proper responsibility of management.
-This includes ensuring that the client's management: - (a) Designates an individual who possesses suitable skill, knowledge and experience to be responsible at all times for the client's decisions and to oversee the services.
-Such an individual, preferably within senior management, would understand: - (i) The objectives, nature and results of the services; and - (ii) The respective client and firm responsibilities.
+- · Reporting to those charged with governance on behalf of management. - Taking responsibility for designing, implementing, monitoring and maintaining internal control. - Subject to compliance with paragraph R900.14, providing advice and recommendations to assist the management of an assurance client in discharging its responsibilities is not assuming a management responsibility. - R900.14 When performing a professional activity for an assurance client that is related to the underlying subject matter and, in an attestation engagement, the subject matter information of the assurance engagement, the firm shall be satisfied that client management makes all related judgments and decisions that are the proper responsibility of management.
+This includes ensuring that the client's management: - (a) Designates an individual who possesses suitable skill, knowledge and experience to be responsible at all times for the client's decisions and to oversee the activities.
+Such an individual, preferably within senior management, would understand: - (i) The objectives, nature and results of the activities; and - (ii) The respective client and firm responsibilities.

-However, the individual is not required to possess the expertise to perform or re-perform the services.
+However, the individual is not required to possess the expertise to perform or re-perform the activities.

-- (b) Provides oversight of the services and evaluates the adequacy of the results of the service performed for the client's purpose; and - (c) Accepts responsibility for the actions, if any, to be taken arising from the results of the services.
+- (b) Provides oversight of the activities and evaluates the adequacy of the results of the activity performed for the client's purpose; and - (c) Accepts responsibility for the actions, if any, to be taken arising from the results of the activities.